appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 We hope, that this blog post give you a basic understanding of what a [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is, what possiblities you have and how you can write your first application that uses servlets.

-Some of the basic features like session handling and HTTP basic or digest authentication are very similar configuration you know from LAMP stack or PHP configuration.
+Some of the basic features like session handling and HTTP basic or digest authentication are very similar to LAMP stack or PHP.
 So it should not we too complicated to use that when writing your first application running on the application servers [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine).

 The routing is very simple, but fast and allows you a detailed configuration for the controller part of your application.
 Based on a servlet you're enabled to write your own controller frameworks, use or extend a